Estimated reading time: 5 minutes

 - Manager fears that delegation will mean a loss of control.

-- The manager feels like they are the only one who knows how to do tasks the right way and doesn’t trust that anyone can do it as good as them.
+- The manager feels like they are the only one who knows how to do tasks correctly and doesn’t trust that anyone can do it as well as they can.

 - The manager has the perception that delegating tasks takes away from their authority.